 London lifestyle & travels with kids and babies

-Willy Wonka in his chocolate factory may not be handy this winter, but One Aldwych surely is!
+Willy Wonka in his chocolate factory may not be handy, but One Aldwych surely is!
 A podium of exquisite treats including lemon candyfloss, red velvet pops, chocolate mint mini smoothies.
 The 6 years old was smitten and royally spoilt, no less than 3 candy floss and 3 mini smoothies, the best ever he said!
 It all goes in 3 in our family, the rose bubbles flowed to perfection to delicate salmon macaroon with beetroot, freshly baked scones with pineapple clotted cream, blueberry butterscotch brioche and sausage pastries.
 The tea blends are indulgent and for kids there’s also exquisite hot chocolate prepared exactly to one liking.

 Surely Willy Wonka afternoon tea can’t get any grander and more seasonal, Roald Dahl himself we reckon would agree!

+One Aldwych team is superb, engaging and so well travel, we spent a dreamy afternoon in their company with all the mouthwatering treats.
+Pair it with Somerset House next door for a cultured outing or Royal Opera House – family Sundays and gigs are great fun!
 We know One Aldwych luxury hotel and restaurants for over 12 years and always loved the grand Edwardian architecture, nowadays part of English Heritage.
-We had few grown up dinners including Eneko, so it was a delight to be invited with the kids, especially with all the festive glow.
+We had few grown up dinners including Eneko, so it was a delight to be invited with the kids.
 One enchanting afternoon tea, we thoroughly indulged our inner kids!

 Which one is your favourite?
 Any other cool treats and best children afternoon tea London?

 Ps: many thanks to One Aldwych, Taj 51 and Anya Cafe for the invites; impressions, pics and overexcited kids entirely ours.